 While you shouldn’t expect extensive or state-of-the art facilities – there’s no swimming pool, makerspace, or 1:1 iPad programme for example – you can look forward to a school that focuses on developing creative talent.
 Here’s a school that also promises to take full advantage of its natural surroundings and focus on outdoor education.

-The Grange is owned by Crestar Education Group, the parent company of Kinderland, which has a network of more than 120 pre-school, childcare and adult education centres across Singapore, China, Malaysia, Indonesia, Bangladesh, Cambodia and Vietnam; this is the group's first international primary school.
+The Grange is owned by Crestar Education Group, which has a network of more than 120 pre-school, childcare and adult education centres across Singapore, China, Malaysia, Indonesia, Bangladesh, Cambodia and Vietnam; this is the group's first international primary school.
 Crestar's three preschool brands – Kinderland, ELFA and NurtureStars feed into The Grange.
 Crestar explained the decision to open this school, saying:

 "We have had countless enquiries from parents over the years about pathways beyond our pre-school service.
 Many of them have expressed a desire to see the culture and creative philosophy in Kinderland continue into the next learning phase of their children.”